agro23/Contacts/README.md

 * Add a Find() method

-* Make A Details page to show all the info from a Contact. <--
+* Make A Details page to show all the info from a Contact.

 * Have each Contact on the Index page be a link to A Details showing all the Contact info.

-* Refactor code.
+* Clean up and/or Refactor code.

-* Add CSS and Javascript via Bootstrap to all .cshtml files (LOOK IN TO PARTIALS!)
+* Add CSS and Javascript via Bootstrap to all .cshtml files (LOOK IN TO PARTIALS!) <--

+* Add a Company name and if there is one, add first and last (if not blank) to parentheses after the name.

 * Add a form to ask for a Search query